prestosilver/prestosilver.github.io/static/media/markup.8b11b25b.md

 ## Basic usage

-Markup has all the basic syntax as markdown see [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for a refrence.
+Markup has all the basic syntax as Markdown see [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for a reference.

 ## Advanced features

-Markup has a document property system that allows you to define a variable and refrence it later, an example of a document property section is as follows:
+Markup has a document property system that allows you to define a variable and reference it later, an example of a document property section is as follows:

 ```
 ---